 Students are not permitted to wear very tight, very loose, very short, revealing clothing or pants with excessively large holes.
 Examples: biker shorts, mini-skirts, TANK or CROP tops, and sagging clothing.
 Shirts must be long enough that no skin is revealed below the hem of the shirt when arms are raised above the head, or when the student is seated.
+Boys and Girls clothing must have sleeve to the top of the shoulder.
+No backless clothing is permitted if skin is revealed.
+Shirts that hang off the shoulder are not permitted.

-Shorts and skirts must be no more than three inches above the knee.
+Shorts and skirts must be no more than three inches above the knee, no skin shall be visible above the knee.
 Low cut revealing necklines are prohibited.
 No house shoes/slippers are allowed except on designated days.
 No pajama pants or shirts are allowed except on designated days.
 No cutout or lace-up clothing is allowed.